Suella Braverman told to ‘stick to job’ amid leadership bid fears

 Monday’s gathering of right-wing conservatives in London began with an invocation of the spirit of Margaret Thatcher.

-Opening the National Conservatism conference in Westminster’s Emmanuel Centre, chairman Christopher DeMuth said he had been “communing” with the late prime minister about the conference.

-On the late Ms Thatcher, he told delegates: “I am happy to report that she is totally on board.”
+Opening the National Conservatism conference, chairman Christopher DeMuth said he had been “communing” with the late PM about the conference.
+He told delegates: “I am happy to report that she is totally on board.”

 Join our commenting forum